product-os/versionist/README.md

 Notice that the `callback` should be **always** explicitly called, even if you declare a synchronous function.

+If the final version (either as specified in `--current` or calculated by `getIncrementLevelFromCommit`) is already returned by the hooks, then the entry is not added the the `CHANGELOG`.

 ### `includeMergeCommits (Boolean)`

 *Defaults to `false`.*